OctopusDeploy/blog/blog/2023-05/polling-443/Index.md

   - Tentacles
 ---

 In Octopus Deploy deployment targets communicate with the Octopus Cloud server using tentacles.
 We have introduced a new capability to configure polling tentacles to use port 443 as opposed to port 10943, which was the only previous option.
-Using port 443 typically complies with an organisation’s firewall rules and so avoids the need to get authorisation for a firewall rule exception.
+Using port 443 typically complies with an organisation’s firewall rules for outgoing encrypted traffic and so avoids the need to get authorisation for a firewall rule exception.
 Port 10943 is an unassigned port in the [IANA port listing](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?&page=120), and therefore looks suspicious to some.
 Approval of firewall exceptions can take 6 months and significant effort.

 ## Using port 443 for polling tentacles - How it works